johnnewman/watchtower/README.md

 _No container runs privileged as root.
 Only the minimum required access is provided to each container._

 There is an included [install script](install.sh) for Raspberry Pi OS Lite that will set up Watchtower and place it behind a firewall.
 The install script only needs to be run once.
 After running, open a new shell session and run `docker-compose build` to build all of the containers.
-Finally, run `sudo systemctl start watchtower` to start the application.
+Finally, run ``docker-compose up -d` to start the application.

-The final (and optional) steps outside of the script's scope are creating your SSL certificates for the web API, configuring the public-facing nginx reverse proxy, and fine-tuning your Watchtower config file for Dropbox and microcontroller support.
+The final (and optional) steps outside of the script's scope are creating your SSL certificates for the web API and fine-tuning your Watchtower config file for Dropbox and microcontroller support.

-The nginx configuration file included in [ancillary/nginx/reverse_proxy](ancillary/nginx/reverse_proxy) is for the main server that will handle traffic from the internet.
-This is deisgned to proxy all requests to one of the upstream nginx servers running Watchtower.
+Use the [WatchtowerServer project](https://github.com/johnnewman/watchtower_sever) as the main server that will handle traffic from the internet.
+That project is designed to proxy all requests to one of the upstream nginx servers running Watchtower.
+It can also coalesce the responses from all cameras into a single payload.

 <p align="center">
 <img src="ancillary/system_diagram.png"/>